JNRowe/vim-configs/vimrc.d/settings.rst

         endif
     endif

-Highlight the current line but only `when it will be useful
+Highlight the current line, but only `when it will be useful
 <dynamic-cursorline>`_::

     set cursorline